folio-org/raml-module-builder/README.md

 ## Documentation

-The runtime framework includes a web application which exposes RAMLs in a view friendly HTML format -  the `maven-resources-plugin` plugin described earlier copies the RAML files into the correct directory in your project so that the runtime framework can access it and expose it.
+The runtime framework includes a web application which exposes RAMLs in a view friendly HTML format.
+The `maven-resources-plugin` plugin described earlier copies the RAML files into the correct directory in your project, so that the runtime framework can access it and expose it.

 ```